 When you come to our nationally recognized heroin addiction treatment center, you’ll know you’ve come to a healing place.
 Our warm, welcoming environment is designed to allow you the opportunity to grow, learn, and heal from your addiction to heroin.
 Our rehab staff will spend a great deal of time getting to know you, the challenges you face, your needs and desires, and your likes and dislikes.
 Through this information, we’ll be able to create a full picture of who you are as a person.
 We know that you’re more than an addict or a series of symptoms.
 As a holistic treatment center, we aim to treat all of you – mind, body, and spirit.
 We are ready to help you learn to help yourself.
 Our heroin addiction rehab center provides you with the ideal place for you to get away from the everyday stresses of life and focus on what really matters – getting better.
 Our interdisciplinary team composed of doctors, nurses, psychiatrists, mental health professionals, psychologists, social workers, and other supportive staff will work alongside you to develop a care plan for your stay with us that meets all of your needs.

 When you come to us for help battling your heroin addiction, you’ll first undergo a series of medical and psychiatric evaluations.
 The results of our medical evaluation will uncover any medical complications related to your heroin use.
 The results of our psychiatric evaluation will allow us to determine any co-occurring disorders as well as other challenges that you are facing.
 The combined results of these evaluations will be used to work alongside you to create a plan of care for your stay with us that meets all of your needs.

 Detox: If it is determined that you are physically dependent on heroin, you will undergo detox before entering our addiction treatment center.
 During detox, you’ll be safely and effectively detoxed from heroin and any other substances in your body.
-When you are medically stabilized, you’ll then move into our residential addiction rehab center.
+When you are medically stabilized, you’ll then move into our residential addiction treatment center.